What’s the deal with New York hotel ‘resort fees’ or ‘destination fees’?

 - Free high speed internet, local, long distance and international calls (unlimited)

-The daily food and beverage credit already covers the $50, you might use the laundry or dry clean credit and if a blow dry is $25, which I doubt it is, you wouldn’t need to wash your own hair whilst staying at the St. Regis!
-But again you the fee forces you to eat and drink at the hotel and everything else might not be relevant or of interest.
+The daily food and beverage credit already covers the $50, you might use the laundry or dry clean credit and if a blow dry is $25, which I doubt it is, you wouldn’t need to wash your own hair whilst staying at the St. Regis.
+The fee forces you to eat and drink at the hotel and everything else might not be relevant or of interest.